AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/11/page02.md

 <validation step="75aee6ee-f1b5-48b0-a3d3-5da64fc6b8aa" />

 ### Task 2: Add a dataset to your Azure ML pipeline in the Designer

+In this task you will upload the SC Basketball Enhanced data to your Azure ML workspace.
+You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

 1. Once you are inside your workspace **`Sports_Analytics`**, look at the left hand side menu to find the **Designer** tab under the Authoring section.
 Click on this tab.